COSC1173/Lab01/README.md

 3. Print text with `System.out.println`.
 4. Use the escape sequence `\"` to place a double quotation mark inside a string literal.
 5. Explain why `259 / 3` and `259 / 3.0` produce different answers.
-6. Push work to GitHub and read the automated grade report.

 ---